empirelogistics/empirelogistics/README.md

 # empirelogistics

-In order to avoid a catch-22 when your server is brand new, copy the following block of lines and paste it into the shell.
+In order to avoid a catch-22 when your server is brand new, here is some external bootstrapping or help in order to get started.
+Copy the following block of five lines and paste it into the shell.

 -------------------------------------------------------------------------------------------------------------------------